Rockhounding in Bancroft

 What minerals is Bancroft famous for?

-• You can collect without it, but understanding Bancroft area geology dramatically improves both the quality and consistency of your finds.
+You can collect without it, but understanding Bancroft area geology greatly improves both the quality and consistency of your finds.
+Knowing how pegmatites, skarns, and vein dykes form helps you predict where crystals occur.

 Is rockhounding in Bancroft safe?